imog63/ApamaBuilderExample/README.md

 `svn co <URL copied from the "clone this repository" at the top of the page>`

-build the image with a tag for the final image
+build the image with a tag for the final image, which also runs an automated test

 `cd ApamaBuilderExample.git/trunk`